Learn how to get to the bottom of asbestos in your home

 Send the sample to an accredited laboratory or the local health department for testing

-The cost of asbestos testing varies depending on your location, the size of the home, and the complexity of the testing area.
+According to HomeAdvisor, the cost of asbestos testing varies depending on your location, the size of the home, and the complexity of the testing area.
 Plan to spend between $230 and $800 for testing.
 The average test costs around $500.

 During the testing process and while handling potential asbestos, the specialist may wear protective gear, including gloves, overalls, appropriate footwear, and respiratory equipment.